grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 [compactor_tenant_shard_size: <int> | default = 0]

 # If a partial block (unfinished block without meta.json file) hasn't been
 # modified for this time, it will be marked for deletion.
+The minimum accepted
+# value is 4h0m0s: a lower value will be ignored and the feature disabled.
+0 to
-0 to disable.
+# disable.
 # CLI flag: -compactor.partial-block-deletion-delay
 [compactor_partial_block_deletion_delay: <duration> | default = 0s]